MirageNet/Mirage/doc/docs/analyzers/MIRAGE1401.md

 # MIRAGE1401: Accessing Network State in Awake/Start

 ## The Problem

-Reading, writing, or invoking any of the following network properties, fields, or methods inside Unity's lifecycle methods `Awake` or `Start`:
+Do not access network properties, references, or methods inside Unity's `Awake` or `Start`.
+At this stage, Mirage's network identity is not yet spawned or initialized, so these values are null or default.
+Calling RPCs or accessing these fields will cause `NullReferenceException`, default values, or race conditions.

+Affected members include:
 *   **Helper Properties**: `IsServer`, `IsClient`, `IsHost`, `IsLocalPlayer`, `Owner`, `HasAuthority`, `IsLocalClient`, `IsServerOnly`, `IsClientOnly`
 *   **Network References**: `Server`, `Client`, `World`, `SyncVarSender`, `ServerObjectManager`, `ClientObjectManager`, `Visibility`
 *   **Remote Procedure Calls**: Any method decorated with `[ServerRpc]` or `[ClientRpc]`
 *   **Network Attributes**: Methods decorated with `[Server]`, `[Client]`, `[HasAuthority]`, `[LocalPlayer]`, or `[NetworkMethod]`

-Unity's `Awake` and `Start` methods are called during GameObject initialization before Mirage's network identity is spawned or initialized.
-At this point, properties and fields representing the network state or references are not set (they are null or default).
-Accessing them, invoking RPC methods, or calling attribute-guarded methods inside `Awake` or `Start` leads to incorrect behavior, `NullReferenceException` at runtime, default values, or race conditions.

-Specifically, accessing `Visibility` (via `Identity.Visibility` or `NetworkBehaviour.Identity.Visibility`) on a network identity that does not have a custom `NetworkVisibility` component attached will try to retrieve the `DefaultVisibility` from the `ServerObjectManager`.
-Since the `ServerObjectManager` is null before the identity is spawned, this will throw an `InvalidOperationException`.
+Additionally, accessing `Visibility` without a custom `NetworkVisibility` component requires `ServerObjectManager`, which is null before spawning and throws `InvalidOperationException`.

 ---